psantos9/leanix-tutorial-standalone-app/TUTORIAL.md

 By default, this command will bundle the application into a single executable file and place it into the *dist* folder in your project.
 The [vue-cli-plugin-electron-builder](https://nklayman.github.io/vue-cli-plugin-electron-builder/) that is included in this project uses the [electron-builder](https://www.electron.build/) library.
 You require additional information about building executables for other architectures than the one you are using on your development machine, please refer to the electron build [documentation](https://www.electron.build/cli).

-And that's it, you now have a distribuatle stand-alone client app that can interface with LeanIX GraphQL API.
-Congratulations for finishing this tutorial!
+And that's it, you now have a distributable stand-alone client app that can interface with LeanIX GraphQL API.
+Congratulations on finishing this tutorial!